Title: Senior Assistant to the President for Donor Relations (Upper Midwest/Mountain West Region)

 Reports to: Director, Donor Relations

 Job Summary: The Senior Assistant to the President for Donor Relations is responsible for closing new annual major gifts and meeting budgeted contributions income each year, and to do so by building stronger relationships with donors so that income will increase in the future.
 The senior assistant meets with donors and planned giving prospects in their respective regions, builds relationships with those donors, solicits those donors, and then stewards those donors in such a way that makes them more likely to renew and increase support in future years.
-Responsibilities require traveling 60-70% of the time, and working from a home office located in Northern California.
+Responsibilities require traveling 40-50% of the time and—preferably—working from a home office located in the region.

 - Design and implement strategies to identify, qualify, cultivate, solicit, and steward new and current Heritage donors in order to grow the major gift pipeline in the region.

 - Meet both fundraising and relationship-building goals of region by managing a portfolio of 125 to 150 donors, prospects and suspects capable of making an annual gift of at least $10,000.
 Raises a minimum of $1,000,000 annually.

 - Conduct annually 150 personal visits and substantive telephone calls/correspondence with major gift donors to fulfill donor strategies, as well as making contact with at least 90% of your caseload annually.